 You aren’t allowed to eat, drink, or smoke on the trains or the train stations for that matter.
 You won’t see vending machines on the platform if you want to buy water since you can’t drink it there.
 You’ll find convenience stores like 7-11 just outside the station so you buy whatever you need after using the MRT.

 Overall, you’ll want to think twice before you do anything that may not be acceptable.
 Smokers typically have to go to a smoking section.
 Just because you’re outside doesn’t mean you’re allowed to smoke there.
 You may be directed to a designated smoking area mainly so you don’t litter your cigarette butts.
+Remember, there’s a reason Singapore is such a clean city and whether you agree/disagree with the laws doesn’t matter.
+You still have to respect the laws or face the consequences.

 The MRT in Singapore was really designed with tourists in mind and I really appreciate it when cities go out of their way to make it easy as possible for tourists who don’t know the language to navigate.
 Signs are written in different languages (including English) and are easily found.
 I like that the different lines are color coded and the stations are numbered to make it super easy to know which way you need to go.
 Adding an air conditioned climate to make the wait and train comfortable just shows that this system was designed with the user experience in mind.
 All this makes for an easy trip to Singapore without relying on a car or taxi.